necromuralist/student_intervention/student_intervention/choosing_best_model.rst

 .. image:: figures/sigmoid_function.*
    :align: center
-   :scale: 95%
+   :scale: 85%

-When *x* is greater than 0 the probability is greater than 0.5 the output is classified as a 1, otherwise it is classified as 0.
+When :math:`P(y=1|x)` is greater than 0.5, then the probability is greater than 0.5 that the output should be 1 so the output is classified as a 1, otherwise it is classified as 0.